 Classification, a popular machine learning task, is the process of sorting input data into categories.
 It's the job of a classification algorithm to figure out how to assign "labels" to input data that you provide.
 For example, you could think of a machine learning algorithm that accepts stock information as input.
 Then divides the stock into two categories: stocks that you should sell and stocks that you should keep.

 Logistic regression is the algorithm that you use for classification.
 Spark's logistic regression API is useful for binary classification, or classifying input data into one of two groups.
 For more information about logistic regressions, see Wikipedia.

 In summary, the process of logistic regression produces a logistic function.
 Use the function to predict the probability that an input vector belongs in one group or the other.

 Predictive analysis example on food inspection data

 In this example, you use Spark to do some predictive analysis on food inspection data (Food_Inspections1.csv).
 Data acquired through the City of Chicago data portal.
 This dataset contains information about food establishment inspections that were conducted in Chicago.
 Including information about each establishment, the violations found (if any), and the results of the inspection.
 The CSV data file is already available in the storage account associated with the cluster at /HdiSamples/HdiSamples/FoodInspectionData/Food_Inspections1.csv.

 In the steps below, you develop a model to see what it takes to pass or fail a food inspection.

 Create an Apache Spark MLlib machine learning app

-Create a Jupyter notebook using the PySpark kernel.
-For the instructions, see Create a Jupyter notebook.
+Create a Jupyter Notebook using the PySpark kernel.
+For the instructions, see Create a Jupyter Notebook file.

 Import the types required for this application.
 Copy and paste the following code into an empty cell, and then press SHIFT + ENTER.

 from pyspark.ml import Pipeline from pyspark.ml.classification import LogisticRegression from pyspark.ml.feature import HashingTF, Tokenizer from pyspark.sql import Row from pyspark.sql.functions import UserDefinedFunction from pyspark.sql.types import *

 Because of the PySpark kernel, you don't need to create any contexts explicitly.
 The Spark and Hive contexts are automatically created when you run the first code cell.